 The Intercultural Studies major offers students the opportunity to design an interdepartmental major in international studies.
 The major is intended primarily for students whose interests lie in the study of cultures outside Europe and North America and whose undergraduate academic goals cannot be achieved through majors in the traditional academic departments.
 Students will create their own curriculum around a particular geographical region and a relevant research theme.
 In order to declare a major in Intercultural Studies, a student must:

-1) meet a minimum 3.0 GPA requirement, or submit the recommendations of three faculty members from different departments
+- Earn a minimum 3.0 GPA requirement, or submit the recommendations of three faculty members each from a different department

-2) make an appointment with the coordinator before the beginning of the junior year to discuss a region and a topic focus
+- Meet with the Coordinator before the beginning of the junior year to discuss a region and a topic of focus

-3) Propose a two-year course plan to the coordinator
+- Propose a two-year course plan to the Coordinator

 Requirements for the Major in Intercultural Studies